Meaning of Respite Care

 There are four types of respite care, including:

 Respite care funding depends on the type of care required and your personal circumstances.
 In order to determine if you are eligible for financial assistance, it may be necessary for you to undergo a carer’s assessment.
-Additionally, the individual who is receiving care should also undergo a needs assessment.
+Additionally, the person receiving care should also undergo a needs assessment.
 You can also apply for charity funding.

 Benefits of Respite Care for Caregivers